1. Home

 3. Give your energy supplier the meter readings

-Can I change my energy supplier if I rent?
+Can I switch my energy supplier if I rent?

 Whether you can change your energy supplier depends on who pays the bills.
 If you’re responsible for this, then yes you can.
 If your landlord pays them, they can change suppliers.
-This doesn’t stop you looking for the best deals (when they return) and passing this information to your landlord.
-Doing so could help keep your total costs down.
+This doesn’t stop you looking for deals to tell your landlord about.

 If you’re not sure who's responsible for the gas and electricity, check your tenancy agreement.
 It’s worth noting if your landlord has a preferred supplier.
 This doesn't prevent you from switching if you’re paying the energy bill, but you should tell your landlord or letting agent if you change supplier.
 This is because you may have to arrange for the account to revert to the original supplier when you move out.